Xumpy/node-red-solaredge-modbus-client/README.md

 # What is this?

-NodeRed node to read SolarEdge Inverter data via the Modbus interface.
+Node Red Modbus Client for Solar Edge solar panels.

 # How to install?

-'npm -i node-red-contrib-solaredge-modbus-client'
+`npm -i node-red-contrib-solaredge-modbus-client`